xomvio/prefligit/README.md

 while also providing some additional opinionated features.

 > [!WARNING]
-> This project is still in very early development, only a few of the original pre-commit features are implemented.
+> This project is still in early stage of development, only a few of the original pre-commit features are implemented.
 > It is not recommended for normal use yet, but feel free to try it out and provide feedback.

 > [!NOTE]